market-sentiment-analyzer-tool/msat/README.md

 * Only news articles relevant to specific stock tickers or company names (present in the title or content) are scraped and added to the database
 * The news is scraped daily, ensuring fresh and up-to-date content

-This process provides a consistent, daily stream of uniuqe, company-specific news updates for further processing or display.
+This process provides a consistent, daily stream of unique, company-specific news updates for further processing or display.

 ## Yahoo Finance

-Not Implemented.
+The Yahoo Finance scraper targets the Conversation section of stock-specific pages, where users actively discuss and share market sentiments.
+The section is particularly valuable for sentiment analysis as users can explicitly mark their stance as "Bullish" or "Bearish" alongside their comments.
+This feature provides additional context to enhance our sentiment analysis accuracy.
+While the scraping process is currently performed daily, full automation remains a work in progress due to Yahoo Finance's sophisticated bot detection system.
+Manual intervention is required until a solution to bypass these restrictions is developed.

 ## Twitter/X